 Decorative Stones: Types of Landscaping Rocks

-Decorative stone is natural rock that has multiple uses in and around your home.
-It can be used for mulch, ground cover, driveways and filler around pools and patios.
-It can also be used for DIY crafts and decor.
+Landscape rocks have multiple uses in and around your home.
+The decorative stones can be used for mulch, ground cover, driveways and filler around pools and patios.
+They can also be used for DIY crafts and decor.

-There may be some question as to how deep decorative stone should be layered.
-The suggested depth of coverage can vary according to the size of the individual stones.
+The suggested depth of coverage varies according to the size of the individual stones.

 - 160 sq. ft. at 2-inch depth